 Emotional control is important for social adjustment.

-3. Emotion Influences Learning and Performance
+3. Emotion in psychology Influences Learning and Performance

 Positive emotions improve concentration and motivation, while negative emotions may reduce performance.